 #3 Neat sprinkle borders

-Parchment will give you neat sprinkle borders by covering up the cake where you don’t want the sprinkles to go, and this way you’ll have an even band of sprinkles with straight top edge because the sprinkles will only attach to the frosting below the parchment paper.
+With this parchment paper hack you'll be able to create neat sprinkle borders on cakes.
+Use parchment to cover up the cake where you don’t want the sprinkles to go, leaving however much frosting you like exposed underneath.
+When you press sprinkles against the cake, they will only attach to the frosting below the parchment paper.

 The frosting on the cake needs to have set before doing this so chill your cake for at least an hour in the fridge first.
 Pour sprinkles onto the cake board all the way around the cake and use an offset spatula or your hands to scoop the sprinkles up and push them into the exposed cake below the parchment paper.